 Knowing the risk factors of mesothelioma may give patients some insight into where their disease came from.
 In most cases, the greatest risk factor is occupational asbestos exposure.

-Key points about mesothelioma risk factors:
+Here are the key points to remember about mesothelioma risk factors:

 - Breathing asbestos fibers is the main risk factor.